 Seven of Cups

-The Seven of Cups is about choices, specifically following your dreams to build your future whilst at the same time realizing the difference between dreams and reality.
+The Seven of Cups is about choices.
+It addresses following your dreams, while simultaneously realizing the difference between dreams and reality.

-The card is unusual for this deck in that it shows no mythical archetype.
-This is because the dark figure on the card is you.
+The card is unusual for Torch-Tarot because it depicts no mythical archetype.
+The dark figure on the card is you.

 The choices in front of you sit on a cloud.
 This shows they are your dreams.

 Dreaming is a part of what makes us human.
-It allows us to create new designs and build individual futures for ourselves.
-But we need to get those dreams out of our head and into reality, and this is the major point of the Seven of Cups.
-We must live by considering our dreams and desires (as that makes us human).
-At the same time we must realize we are constrained by reality.
+It allows us to create new designs and build a future for ourselves.
+But we must get those dreams out of our head and into reality, and this is the major point of the Seven of Cups.

 Description and Symbology

-We see a person looking towards a cloud containing seven cups.
-That they are on a cloud suggests we are looking at a dream inside the head of the figure.
+A person looks toward a cloud containing seven cups.
+The cups rest on clouds, suggesting we are looking at a dream inside the figure's head.

-Each of the cups contains an item or symbol.
-As cups represent emotions in Tarot, these items represent the passions and goals that our dreams are built around.
+Each cup holds an item or symbol.
+As cups represent emotions in Tarot, these items represent the passions and goals our dreams are built around.
 The trick for the dreamer (who represents each of us) is to acknowledge our dreams, but temper our choices to what is right, what makes us grow as people, and what is practical and will make us happier rather than greedy, needy and lazy.

 The Dreamer